Second Charge Mortgages UK

 Second Charge Mortgage Rates

-Usually, second charge mortgage rates are higher than first charge mortgages because of increased risk for lenders.
+Second charge mortgage rates are usually higher than first charge mortgages because of increased risk for lenders.
 The rates are based on the following factors:

 • Credit history